 Martin is a Chartered Accountant, now retired from full time work after a career in Finance across a wide range of businesses and industries.
 Brought up in Yorkshire he qualified in Bristol and then moved to Zimbabwe in the 1980s where he joined Plessey Telecoms as Financial Controller.
 Whilst in Zimbabwe he was able to experience the amazing animal and bird life of the country but also saw the threats from growing populations and poaching, and became a supporter of the local ”Save the Rhino” group.

 Martin is now the voluntary Company Secretary for the North Yorkshire Moors Railway Enterprises PLC, (the business side of the Railway), and a Railway Pension Trustee.
-As a Trustee of YWT he hopes to contribute some of his extensive practical finance experience in a common sense way and to become a volunteer at ground level at the local reserves.
+As a Trustee of YWT he hopes to contribute some of his extensive practical finance experience in a common sense way to assist in the running of the organisation.